-Shop around before you purchase your rail pass.
-Many agents offer discounts and specials on Europe rail passes; check our Train Deals for the latest special offers.
+1. Shop around before you purchase your rail pass.
+Many agents offer discounts and specials on Europe rail passes; check our train deals for the latest special offers.

-Plan your itinerary carefully before you purchase your pass.
+2. Plan your itinerary carefully before you purchase your pass.
 Flexipass holders may save money and travel days by purchasing separate tickets for shorter trips.
 For example, say you've purchased a Eurail Italy Pass, valid for seven days of travel in a two-month period.
-At $329 for a second-class pass, your average cost per travel day is $47.
-Instead of wasting a travel day for a trip from Florence to Pisa -- which costs just $9 -- you can buy an individual ticket for that trip and save the travel day on your rail pass for a night train or longer journey.
+At $374 for a second-class pass, your average cost per travel day is about $53.
+Instead of wasting a travel day for a trip from Florence to Pisa -- which costs just $12 each way -- you can buy an individual ticket for that trip and save the travel day on your rail pass for a night train or longer journey.

-You will need to validate your rail pass at a railway ticket office before you use it for the first time.
+3. You will need to validate your rail pass at a railway ticket office before you use it for the first time.
 (Be sure you arrive early enough before your train's departure time to stand in line for this service.)
-Don't write anything on your pass before validation; the ticket agent will do this for you.

-Eurail Flexi Pass holders must enter that day's travel date in ink before boarding the train.
-For a night train departing after 7 p.m., enter the next day's date; you will only have to use one of your travel days.
-However, if you change trains before midnight, you must use two days.
+5. Eurail Flexi Pass holders must enter that day's travel date in ink before boarding the train.
+For an overnight train departing after 7 p.m. and arriving at 4 a.m. or later, enter the next day's date; you will only have to use one of your travel days.
+However, if you change trains during your overnight journey, or if your train arrives before 4 a.m., you must use two days.

 Post Your Questions About Rail Passes

-Safeguard your rail pass; it is not replaceable if stolen.
+8. Safeguard your rail pass; it is not replaceable if stolen.
 However, you may be entitled to a refund if you purchase pass insurance (such as Rail Europe's Rail Protection Plan).
-Rail pass insurance will not replace your pass while traveling; it only entitles you to a refund for the unused portion after you return.
+Rail pass insurance will not replace your pass while traveling; it only entitles you to a refund for the unused portion (or the cost of a replacement, if less) after you return.
 If you lose your pass, contact the local police immediately.
 You will be required to submit a copy of the police report with your lost pass claim.

-Be sure to read the inside of your ticket jacket for important information regarding reservations, services and bonuses.
-Some rail passes entitle you to reduced fares on boat or bus trips around Europe.
+9. Be sure to read the inside of your ticket jacket for important information regarding reservations, services and bonuses.
+Some rail passes entitle you to free museum admission, reduced ferry fares or other perks around Europe.

-Most train stations have secure lockers where you can deposit your luggage for the day for a few dollars.
-Carry change in the currency of the country you are in, as most do not accept bills.
+15. Many train stations have secure lockers or "left luggage" counters where you can deposit your luggage for the day for a small fee.
+Carry change in the currency of the country you are in, as most lockers do not accept bills.